-Please contact email@example.com if you require any reasonable accommodations due to a disability during the application and hiring process.
+Please contact email@example.com if you require any reasonable accommodations during the application and hiring process due to a disability.

-Veterans United Home Loans (VUHL) is covered by the Family and Medical Leave Act (FMLA).
-VUHL’s FMLA Leave of Absence Policy is designed to comply with all applicable federal and state laws.
+Veterans United Home Loans (VU) is covered by the Family and Medical Leave Act (FMLA).
+VU’s FMLA Policy is designed to comply with all applicable federal and state laws.
 The administration of this policy will also comply with applicable state law where such state law provides a greater benefit.
 FMLA does not affect any federal or state law prohibiting discrimination or supersede any state or local law or collective bargaining agreement which provides greater family or medical leave rights.

-For a summary of employee rights and responsibilities under FMLA, please refer to the document provided by the Wage and Hour Division of the U.S. Department of Labor titled “Employee Rights and Responsibilities Under the Family and Medical Leave Act,” also known as WHD Publication 1420, available here.
+For a summary of employee rights and responsibilities under FMLA, please refer to the document provided by the Wage and Hour Division of the U.S. Department of Labor titled “Employee Rights and Responsibilities Under the Family and Medical Leave Act,” also known as WHD Publication 1420.

-Under FMLA, a qualifying employee is entitled to a combined maximum of up to 12 weeks of unpaid leave in a rolling 12-month period for the following reasons:
+Under FMLA, a qualified employee is entitled to a combined maximum of up to 12 weeks of unpaid leave in a rolling 12-month period for the following reasons:

 An employee’s group health plan coverage will be maintained during eligible FMLA leave.
 At the conclusion of the FMLA leave, an employee generally must be restored to the same position or an equivalent position with equivalent pay, benefits and other employment terms.
 Use of FMLA leave will not result in the loss of any employment benefit that accrued prior to the start of FMLA leave.

-Military Family Leave is available in a number of circumstances, which are outlined the document provided by the Wage and Hour Division of the U.S. Department of Labor titled “Fact Sheet #28A: The Family and Medical Leave Act Military Family Leave Entitlements,” available here.
+Military Family Leave is also available in a number of circumstances, which are outlined the document provided by the Wage and Hour Division of the U.S. Department of Labor titled “Fact Sheet #28M: The Military Family Leave Provisions under the Family and Medical Leave Act.”

-More guidance regarding FMLA compliant leave is available in the Veterans United Home Loans Employee Handbook, available to all employees, or by contacting VU’s Human Resources Department at firstname.lastname@example.org.
+More guidance regarding FMLA compliant leave is available on VU’s UltiPro homepage, which is available to all employees, or by contacting VU’s Human Resources Department at firstname.lastname@example.org.